 Another recent positive push for the Yukon was the announcement of federal funding in September for the Northern Resource Gateway project, which is aimed at improving access to the key, mineral-rich areas of the Dawson Range and Nahanni Range.
 Federal, territorial and industry commitments for the eight-year project total close to $500 million for road infrastructure.

 Casino, located 150 km northwest of Carmacks, would benefit from a government-funded upgrade of the road from Carmacks to about halfway to the project.
 The rest of the road to Casino would be 30% covered.

 While it won’t make a huge difference to the economics of the project, West-Sells says that the announcement represents a level of support for the projects that will benefit from the infrastructure.

 “There are still agreements between the various levels of government and the First Nations governments that need to be made, but really it shows that everybody is in general agreement that the projects that will be impacted, with Casino being the biggest one, are projects that the various levels of government are comfortable with moving forward.
-It’s a huge endorsement,”
+It’s a huge endorsement,” he says.

 In the shadow of Mount Polley